2022-2023 Breakfast

 Students can bring their own lunch or create a school lunch from cafeteria offerings in two serving lines every day.
 To ensure speed of service, students are strongly encouraged to review the daily menu here.
 It is greatly appreciated to have an idea of what you would like to purchase before you come through the line.

-The cost for a Trojan Lunch is $3.75 (increasing to $4.25 in January 2023).
+The cost for a Trojan Lunch is $4.25.
 Lunch consists of 5 components: entre, grain item, vegetable, fresh fruit and milk.
 Students must choose 3 of the components (one must be a fruit or a vegetable) to have your meal considered a lunch.
 A student may choose up to 2 servings of fruit and vegetables (fruit juice is limited to 1 per meal).

 Because we participate in the National School Lunch Program, we can provide free and reduced price (.40) lunches to students who qualify.
-Financial guidelines and applications are available throughout the school year on the school’s website.
+Financial guidelines and applications are available throughout the school year on our Free & Reduced Price Meal Program Page.
 Participation is confidential, and students access this benefit by using their Meal Time account just like everyone else.

 Daily Special Pricing